haskell-CI/haskell-ci/README.md

     ```bash
     $ # You run the following command from your project's directory, even
-    $ # though it references the script from the `multi-ghc-travis` project
+    $ # though it references the script from the `haskell-ci` project
-    $ path/to/multi-ghc-travis/make_travis_yml.hs your-project.cabal > .travis.yml
+    $ path/to/haskell-ci/make_travis_yml.hs your-project.cabal > .travis.yml
     ```

     The `make_travis_yml.hs` script looks at the `Tested-With` line in your